hyrmn/hyr.mn/src/site/posts/catching-flowers-with-a-net.md

 I haven't demonstrated any tests for this program.
 I'll leave you to <a href="https://github.com/hyrmn/nlc/blob/master/nlc.tests/LineCounterTests.cs">review them</a> at your leisure.

 Contrasting .NET and Go with a small utility like this has been fun and interesting.
 The new developments with .NET Core and C# have been exciting to watch and playing with the new Span class has been great.
 I would be hard-pressed to reach for .NET over Go for a utility like this though.
 But, I think I could easily say the inverse for other problem spaces.

-Feel free to ping me on Bluesky [@hyrmn](https://bsky.app/profile/hyr.mn) with any questions or comments.